kachrafaltu/BCS_BellyButton_hegdev/README.md

 # BCS_BellyButton_hegdev

-This repository is used for the webscraping homework submission for GT data analytics bootcamp for hegdev
+This repository is used for the plotly homework submission for GT data analytics bootcamp for hegdev

 This repository has the following files